The American in Paris

 Who We Are

 The American in Paris began as a simple chronicle of one man’s immigration journey and grew into a team-based long-term project to help Americans legally and culturally adapt to life in France.
 Learn about our team here.
+To work with our parent company, Plume Content, click here.

 Looking for something specific?